kmgallahan/Style-as-Code/docs/resolving_violations.md

 # IDE0007: Use var instead of explicit type when type is apparent
 csharp_style_var_when_type_is_apparent : true:suggestion

-It also resolves 14 violations of rule IDE0007 where the recommendation is to:
+It also resolves 14 violations where the recommendation is to:

 Use var when the type is already mentioned on the right-hand side of a declaration expression.